scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 ``predict`` function computes the actual output of the logistic regression module (``prediction``).
 Since this value is a function of both ``x`` and ``y``, these are given as input to the function.
-Parameters ``w`` and ``b`` are passed implicitly, as is always the case with shared variables.
+Parameters ``w`` and ``b`` are passed implicitly - all shared variables are available as inputs to all functions as a convenience to the user.

-``train`` highlights two other important features of Theano functions.
-Firstly, functions can compute multiple outputs.
-In this case, ``train`` computes both the prediction (``prediction``) of the classifier as well as the cross-entropy error function (``xent``).
+Line 16 which creates the ``train`` function highlights two other important features of Theano functions: the potential for multiple outputs and updates.
+In our example, ``train`` computes both the prediction (``prediction``) of the classifier as well as the cross-entropy error function (``xent``).
 Computing both outputs together is computationally efficient since it allows for sharing of all intermediate computations.
-Secondly, the ``updates`` keyword argument enables functions to have side-effects.
-It is a dictionary whose (key,value) pairs encode an update to perform on a shared variable.
-This update is executed each time the associated function is called.
-In this example, calling the ``train`` function will also update the parameters ``w`` and ``b``, with the value obtained after a single step of gradient descent.
-The update on ``w`` thus corresponds to the expression
+The optional ``updates`` parameter enables functions to have side-effects on shared variables.
+The updates argument is a dictionary whose (shared variable, new value) items encode how to update various shared variables after each call to the function.
+In our example, calling the ``train`` function will update the parameters ``w`` and ``b`` with new values as per the SGD algorithm.
+The update on ``w`` corresponds to the expression

 :math:`$W \leftarrow W - \mu \frac{1}{N'} \sum_i \left. \frac{\partial E(W,b,x,y)}{\partial W} \right |_{x=x^{(i)},y=y^{(i)}}$`,